phamkevinT/Weather_App_Android/README.md

 # Weather_App_Android
-A weather mobile android app.
+An android mobile application that tracks the weather